Your Movement: Ideology

 Sources described Palikot Movement as liberal, anti-clerical, and pro-European.
-Media variously described Palikot Movement as libertarian, liberal, anti-clerical, populist and left-wing.
+Media variously described Palikot Movement as economically liberal, libertarian, liberal, anti-clerical, and populist.
 The British Financial Times newspaper described the economic views of the Palikot Movement membership as heterogenous, ranging from libertarianism to social democracy.
+According to the political scientist Aleks Szczerbiak, the party struggled with its political identity and was an economically and socially liberal, centrist party rather than a left-wing one.
+Political scientist Michał Syska argued that ultimately Your Movement was "related to Thatcherism rather than social democracy in its economic postulates", considering the left-wing label inadequate.